dmorton714/weather/README.md

 - pip install datetime
 - pip install matplotlib
 - pip install notebook

-        or
-- !pip install pandas
-- !pip install numpy
-- !pip install datetime
-- !pip install matplotlib
-- !pip install notebook
+<h2> After you install the packages open the final_code.ipynd </h2>

 <h1> <b>Project scope </b></h1>

 I started with the question, could you see a global warming trend from the 50's to now?
 I downloaded the daily average high and low temps from https://www.noaa.gov/.
 Then I started brainstorming how I wanted to use the data.
 I decided that averaging the decades per month would be a great way to see the data without being overwhelming.
 I was surprised that you are able to see a bit of a warming trend.
 Even though it is a small rise, it is a rise.
+I also graphed the hottest and coldest months to see what it looks like over the decades.
+It seems pretty consistent.

-<h1><b>Data project requiorments:</b></h1>
+<h1><b>Data project requirements:</b></h1>

 1. read data in
 I made lists and dictionaries from the csv files I loaded in.
 So I satisfied the first 2 options.